wanglimin/MRCNN-Scene-Recognition/README.md

 | (B2) Deeper BN-Inception + scene networks |    0.130   |

 ### Testing Code
+We release the testing code on the Places365 validation dataset.

+We also release a demo code to use our Places365 model as generic feature extraction and perform scene recognition on the MIT Indoor67 dataset.

 ### Training Code
 The training code is based on our modified Caffe toolbox.
 It is a efficient parallel caffe with MPI implementation.
 Meanwhile, we implement a new kl-divergence loss layer for our knowledge disambiguation methods;